diegoyon/webpack-react-one-app/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Hello Rails Back End
+# Rails and React

-> Simple API that generates random greetings.
+> Single page application using React that fetches a random greeting from a Rails API.

 ## Built With